markkuinkinen/maze-solver/README.md

 ## Algorithm Breakdown
 **Maze Generation (DFS)**
-- Each cell is marked using enum/bitwise operator flags.
+- Each explored cell is marked using enum/bitwise operator flags.

-- Cells are stored as pairs of integers: (x, y).
+- Cell positions are stored as pairs of integers: (x, y).

-- A stack is used to push explored cells.
+- Explored cells are pushed to the stack.

 - When no unexplored neighbors are left, the algorithm backtracks by popping from the stack.